Monticello Canyon Ghost Towns – Placita & Monticello, New Mexico

 Placita, New Mexico

 Some of the residents are the descendants of the original Sedilla family.
-The San Lorenzo Catholic Church, built in 1916 still stands in very good condition, continuing to serve parishioners today.
+The San Lorenzo Catholic Church, built in 1916, remains in very good condition, continuing to serve its parishioners today.
 A number of homes in various conditions also stand, as well as an old dance hall and a home that appears to have once been a school, or perhaps another church.

 Monticello, New Mexico